Electrolysis: Oxidation and reduction at the electrodes

-In the last example, H^{+} ions (hydrogen ions) also take part in the reaction and are provided by the acid in the solution, or by the solvent itself (water, methanol, etc.).
-Electrolysis reactions involving H^{+} ions are fairly common in acidic solutions.
-In aqueous alkaline solutions, reactions involving OH^{−} (hydroxide ions) are common.
+In the last example, hydrogen ions (H^{+}) also take part in the reaction and are provided by the acid in the solution, or by the solvent itself (water, methanol, etc.).
+Electrolysis reactions involving hydrogen ions are fairly common in acidic solutions.
+In aqueous alkaline solutions, reactions involving hydroxide ions (OH^{−)} are common.

 Sometimes the solvents themselves (usually water) are oxidized or reduced at the electrodes.
 It is even possible to have electrolysis involving gases, e.g. by using a gas diffusion electrode.

 Energy changes during electrolysis

 The amount of electrical energy that must be added equals the change in Gibbs free energy of the reaction plus the losses in the system.
 The losses can (in theory) be arbitrarily close to zero, so the maximum thermodynamic efficiency equals the enthalpy change divided by the free energy change of the reaction.
 In most cases, the electric input is larger than the enthalpy change of the reaction, so some energy is released in the form of heat.
 In some cases, for instance, in the electrolysis of steam into hydrogen and oxygen at high temperature, the opposite is true and heat energy is absorbed.
 This heat is absorbed from the surroundings, and the heating value of the produced hydrogen is higher than the electric input.